MarsilAL/covidTracker/workPlan/useCases.md

             -   Exception Path:

          1- The User has not entered the status

-        2- Use Case ends with Failure.(with error msg)
+        2- Use Case ends with Failure.

+        3- Show error message, required information must be entered